richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 ## Exercise 2: Optical Character Recognition (OCR)

-This exercise demonstrates how to use Azure AI Vision OCR to extract text from images using both:
+This exercise demonstrates how to use Azure AI Vision OCR to extract text from images.
-- Low-Code: Use Vision Studio to analyze images with OCR
-- Pro-Code: Use Jupyter Notebooks in Visual Studio Code for interactive coding

 ### Low Code